Mervyn King, Baron King of Lothbury: Personal life

 King's wife, Barbara Melander, is a Finnish interior designer and comes from the Swedish-speaking minority in Finland.
 They married in a private ceremony at a church in Helsinki in 2007.
-Lord King's favourite band is ABBA.

 A fan of Aston Villa F.C., King once arranged a game between Bank of England employees and ex-Villa players.
 He served on Villa's board of directors from February until April 2016, and then he, along with fellow board member former Football Association chairman David Bernstein, resigned in protest against owner Randy Lerner's stewardship of the club.
 In January 2024, King was named by Aston Villa as a member of the Honorary Anniversary Board ahead of the AVFC's 150th anniversary season.

 King briefly found himself commentating on an Ashes Test Match for BBC Radio's Test Match Special in 2005, while being interviewed by Simon Mayo.
 President of the cricket foundation Chance to Shine programme, which fosters competitive cricket in state schools, Lord King is a member of the AELTC and MCC.
 In 2015, he became President of Worcestershire County Cricket Club and in May 2024, it was announced he would serve as President of the MCC from 1 October 2024 for a 12-month term.

 Awarded an Honorary Doctorate of Laws (Hon LLD) by Cambridge University in 2006, King also received an Honorary Doctorate of Literature (Hon DLitt) from Abertay University in July 2013.
 King has also been elected a Visiting Fellow of Nuffield College, Oxford.

 In 2015, King was listed as the 11th most influential person in the Financial Centres International top 500.

 Honours and arms

 Honours

 Appointed a Knight Grand Cross of the Order of the British Empire (GBE) in the 2011 Birthday Honours, Lord King was advanced as a Knight of the Garter on 23 April 2014.

 On 19 July 2013, King was created a Life Peer by Queen Elizabeth II for 'contributions to public service'.
 Lord King entered the House of Lords on 22 July 2013 as a crossbencher, taking the title Baron King of Lothbury, of Lothbury in the City of London.

-On 6 January 2016, King was commissioned a Deputy Lieutenant for Kent by the Lord Lieutenant, Viscount de L'Isle.
+On 6 January 2016, King was commissioned a deputy lieutenant for Kent by the Lord Lieutenant, Viscount de L'Isle.